menzenski/menzenski.github.io/_posts/2015-01-17-Lengthened-Vowels-in-Slavic-Verbs.md

 layout: post-light-feature
 title: Russian Perfectives and Imperfectives, Oh My
 description: "One of the characteristics shared by all Slavic languages is the distinction made in the verb between perfective and imperfective aspects."
-categories: [articles, Balto-Slavic Iteratives, Slavic, aspect]
+categories: [blog, Balto-Slavic Iteratives, Slavic, aspect]
 date: 2015-01-17
 image:
         feature: soft-trees.jpg